tanius/openscad-models/README.md

 Only about todo items for the repository as a whole.
 Todo items for individual parts are contained in their `.scad` files and marked `@todo`.

+* Add STL files of the designs (using the default parameters and low quality) to the doc/ directory.
+* Link the Github 3D view of the STL files from corresponding images embedded in `README.md`, and add a note "(Click to view in 3D.)".
+* Create a clear separation between original and derived files in `doc/`.
+In this case, derived files have to be included into the Github repo to be visible in `README.md`, but it should be clear that they are redundant.
+For example, use two directories `doc/` and `doc-build/`.
+* Create a way to re-generate the illustrations in `doc/` automatically using a build script.
+Should also include some image processing to create versions as needed for Thingiverse thumbnails (4:3, smaller size) and other purposes.
 * Create versions that can be used with the Thingiverse customizer, by embedding the libraries (like `revolve2.scad`) into the main `.scad` files.
 This should probably be done by a build script.
 And there should be a build directory for its output.
 * Generate the documentation in HTML format using Doxygen.
 Since OpenSCAD is quite similar to C syntax, this should be possible relatively easily.
-* Create a clear separation between original and derived files in `doc/`.
-In this case, derived files have to be included into the Github repo to be visible in `README.md`, but it should be clear that they are redundant.
-For example, use two directories `doc/` and `doc-build/`.
-* Create a way to re-generate the illustrations in `doc/` automatically using a build script.
-Should also include some image processing to create versions as needed for Thingiverse thumbnails (4:3, smaller size) and other purposes.

 ## 4. Code Conventions